jibrennan/jibrennan/README.md

 - 👋 Hi, I’m @jibrennan
 - 👀 I’m interested in recurring revenue, entitlemtents, API integration and building useful solutions for the LMR market from what's already available.
-- 🌱 I’m currently learning HTML, websockets, REST, Angular, SIP, Android, C++, and JS.
+- 🌱 I’m currently learning HTML, websockets, REST, Angular, SIP, Android, C++, Python and JS as they pertain to the integration of machine learning, SDR technology, voice analytics, and common businesss tools.
 - 💞️ I’m looking to collaborate on anything useful and potentially profitable.
 - 📫 How to reach me ...